The Lesser Evil (1998 film)

-The Lesser Evil is a 1998 thriller film directed by David Mackay.
+The Lesser Evil is a 1998 American psychological thriller film directed by David Mackay.

 Plot

-Four old friends, Derek (Colm Feore), George (David Paymer), Ivan (Arliss Howard), and Frank (Tony Goldwyn), are reunited when they become suspects in a double murder that took place twenty years before, when they were teenagers.
+Four old friends, Derek, George, Ivan, and Frank, are reunited when they become suspects in a double murder that took place twenty years before, when they were teenagers.
 The four covered it up and have now become successful professionals with seemingly normal lives.
 The story switches back and forth between the present day and the time of the killings.
 As the police investigation closes in on the four men, they turn on each other.
 It soon becomes clear that one of them will have to take the blame, or they will all be convicted.